cameron-bartholome/Cameron-Bartholome/README.md

 ## I'm a mechanical Engineer and soon to be Developer!

-- 🔭 I’m currently working on creating a personal portfolio
+- 🔭 I’m currently working on creating a personal portfolio.
-- 😅 I’m currently learning abit of everything
+- 😅 I’m currently learning abit of everything .
-- 🤔 If there is a mistake on my code please let me know as I'm still learning
+- 🤔 If there is a mistake on my code please let me know as I'm still learning.
-- 📫 How to reach me: ...NOT YET
+- 📫 How to reach me: Instagram! or email, it your choice.
-- ⚡ Fun fact: I enjoy watching anime and I love trying to automate repetitive tasks
+- ⚡ Fun fact: I enjoy watching anime and I love trying to automate repetitive tasks.

 ### Stalk me on: